Succynice/sorting_algorithms/README.md

     * Always sorts the left subarray before the right one.
   * Prints subarrays each time they are merged.
   * [103-O](./103-O): Text file containing the best, average, and worst case time complexities of the Merge Sort algorithm, one per line.
+      * in the best case
+      * in the average case
+      * in the worst case

 * **8. Heap sort**
   * [104-heap_sort.c](./104-heap_sort.c): C function that sorts an array of integers in ascending order using the Heap Sort algorithm.
   * Implements the `sift-down` Heap Sort algorithm.
   * Prints the array after each swap.
   * [104-O](./104-O): Text file containing the best, average, and worst case time complexiites of the Heap Sort algorithm, one per line.
+      * in the best case
+      * in the average case
+      * in the worst case

 * **9. Radix sort**
   * [105-radix_sort.c](./105-radix_sort.c): C function that sorts an array of integers in ascending order using the Radix Sort algorithm.